thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 We have here the private keys of the funded accounts on Ethereum and Bitcoin and the endpoint to the various services.
 This can be used to be imported in my-app so that you can test it with funded accounts.

+### Two cnds?

+You may have noticed that you are getting 2 Bitcoin wallet, 2 Ethereum accounts and 2 cnd instances out of `start-env`.
+This is simply due to the fact that one cannot do an atomic swap by themselves!

+Atomic swap are inherently peer-to-peer.
+One can only sell Bitcoin for Ether if someone else buys Bitcoin For Ether.
+As you need two parties to do a swap, `start-env` gives you an environment for both parties.

+### Shutdown

 To stop the environment, just hit `CTRL+C` and wait few seconds: